kennySexe/tmp/README.md

 ## Inline code

-This web site is using `markedjs/marked`.
+This web site is using `git clone https://github.com/kennySexe/tmp.git`.